Boca de Potrerillos

 Boca de Potrerillos is an archeological site located some 14 km from the municipal head of Mina, Nuevo León, Mexico.
 About 60 km north east from Monterrey within the inter-sierra valleys of the Sierra Madre Oriental is the “mouth” or entrance to the Potrerillos Canyon between the Zorra and Antrisco hills.
-The site covers an area of about 6 km².
+The site covers an area of about 6 km^{2}.

 The main feature of this site is containing one of the largest concentrations of rock art in Mexico.
 Although there are some paintings, the vast majority of works are petroglyphs; there are approximately 3,000 in the área.

 The site

 The site has been known as Boca Potrerillos since the 19th century because it forms the entrance to the Potrerillos Canyon, being between the El Antrisco and the Zorra Hills.
 The archaeological vestiges are distributed among three main topographical forms:

 a) An extensive alluvial range to the east with hundreds of known pre-Hispanic ovens and thousands of carving stone tools and grinding artifacts scattered on the surface;